andreaestandia/procellariiform_backbone/README.md

-# Procellariiform backbone

-Code for the manuscript:
+# Body Size, Population Size and Life History Traits Explain Little Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny

-Body Size, Population Size and Life History Traits Explain Little Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny
+This GitHub repository contains supplementary material and custom scripts used in the manuscript: Body Size, Population Size and Life History Traits Explain Little Substitution Rate Variation in a Robust Procellariiform Seabird Phylogeny

-Authors:

-Andrea Estandia, R. Terry Chesser, Helen F. James, Max A. Levy, Joan Ferrer Obiol, Vincent Bretagnolle, Andreanna J. Welch
+### Supplementary material:

+supplementary_info.pdf

+### Data access:

+Raw data from this study have been submitted to [NNNN]